"Dream Come True" For Sharvari Wagh At Her Showstopper Debut At Lakme Fashion Week 2024

-Sharvari looked absolutely stunning in an extravagant, adolescently embroidered kimono bomber jacket donned with an infinity loop pattern from Pankaj & Nidhi's newest collection.
+Sharvari looked stunning in an extravagant, adolescently embroidered kimono bomber jacket donned with an infinity loop pattern from Pankaj & Nidhi's newest collection.
 The ensemble featured a tuxedo yoke, a cord-style bustier top and a satin skirt.
-The star accessorised her runway look with statement silver ear cuffs and heels.
-She kept her makeuo subtle with flawless base, smokey eyes and nude lips.
+The star accessorised her runway look with statement silver earcuffs and heels.
+She kept her makeup subtle with a flawless base, smokey eyes and nude lips.

 Also Read: Kareena Kapoor Was Dusshera 2024 Ready In A Purple Embroidered Lehenga Set By Anamika Khanna